Annual Dues Frequently Asked Questions

 Question: When is the voting deadline, and will we be able to vote online?

-Answer: The final voting date will be late September or early October.
+Answer: You should receive your voting packet around the beginning of September, and the deadline to return your ballot will be October 5.
 As in the past, the Association has a secure, online voting option in addition to the enclosed paper ballot.
 Please see the separate sheet for instructions.

 Question: Where can I get more information?

-Answer: Information concerning the Assessment is posted on the Association’s website (www.landings.org/Annual-Dues).
+Answer: Information concerning the Annual Dues is posted on the Association’s website (www.landings.org/Annual-Dues).

-Question: How many votes does it take for the Assessment to pass?
+Question: How many votes does it take for the Annual Dues to pass?

-Answer: The Landings Association’s Covenants have very strict requirements for passage of an Assessment.
+Answer: The Landings Association’s Covenants have very strict requirements for passage of the Annual Dues.
 To reach a quorum, at least 60% of the property owners must vote.
-For the Assessment to pass, at least two-thirds of those voting must vote in favor of the Assessment.
+For the Annual Dues to pass, at least two-thirds of those voting must vote in favor of the proposal.

 Question: How do I ask other questions about this process?